bitterjug/kashana/docs/elm-notes.rst

   separately,

 - [ ] Refactor and pull all the ResltObject stuff out into its own module.

+- [x] Upgrade to Elm 0.18

-- [ ] Upgrade to Elm 0.18 and use Http.jsonBody in the post request.
+- [ ] Use Http.jsonBody in the post request.

 - [ ] The Success class on fields should stay for 2 seconds and then fade.
   Got the timer to remove the tag but it looks a bit sudden, maybe the